AstridESMJ/qso-depthnet/README.md

 message:
-  If you use this software, please cite it using the metadata from citation.cff file.
+  If you use this software, please cite it using the metadata from CITATION.cff file.